Ahmadu Bello University

-Undergraduate and graduate programmes include affiliate degrees, vocational programmes and remedial courses.
-The university has one of the largest teaching hospitals in the country to support medical teaching and research.
+The Ahmadu Bello University (ABU) is a public research university located in Zaria, Kaduna State, Nigeria.
+It was opened in 1962 as the University of Northern Nigeria.
+The university has four colleges, three schools, 18 faculties, 110 academic departments, 17 centres, and seven institutes with over 600 professors, about 3000 academic staff and over 7000 non-teaching staff.
+The university has over 400 postgraduate programmes reflecting its strife to become a postgraduate studies-centred university.

+The university operates from two campuses in the ancient cosmopolitan city of Zaria, the Samaru Campus where the Senate Building and most of the faculties are located and the Kongo Campus, hosting the faculties of Law and Administration.
+It has been adjudged to be the largest university in Sub-Saharan Africa, (next to Cairo University) in terms of land occupied, owing to the numerous buildings it has.
+On 5 February 2025 the Governing Council of Ahmadu Bello University appointed Prof. Adamu Ahmed as the new Vice Chancellor.

 History

 First years

-As Nigeria approached independence on October 1, 1960, it had only a single university: the University of Ibadan, established in 1948.
+As Nigeria approached independence on 1 October 1960, its only degree-awarding institution was at Ibadan.
 The Ashby Report, published a month before independence, supported regional government proposals to add new universities in each of Nigeria's then three regions, and its capital Lagos.

-In May 1960, the Northern Region had upgraded the School of Arabic Studies in Kano to become the Ahmadu Bello College for Arabic and Islamic Studies and following the Ashby Report it was decided to create a University of Northern Nigeria at Zaria rather than Kano.
+In May 1960, the Northern Region had upgraded the School of Arabic Studies in Kano to become the Ahmadu Bello College for Arabic and Islamic Studies, and following the Ashby Report, it was decided to create a University of Northern Nigeria at Zaria rather than Kano.
 The new university was to take over facilities of the Nigerian College of Arts, Science and Technology at Samaru; the Ahmadu Bello College in Kano; the Agricultural Research Institute at Samaru; the Institute of Administration at Zaria, and the Veterinary Research Institute at Vom on the Jos Plateau.
 Legislation establishing the new university was passed by the Northern Region legislature in 1961.

-At opening on 4 October 1962, the university had four faculties comprising 15 departments. though there were only 426 students.
+When the university opened on 4 October 1962, it had four faculties comprising 15 departments, and a total of 426 students.

 The challenges were enormous.
 Over 60 years of British colonial rule, education in the Northern Region had lagged far behind that of the two southern regions.
-Few students from the north had qualifications for university entrance, and fewer still northerners had qualifications for teaching appointments.
+Few students from the North had qualifications for university entrance, and fewer still northerners had qualifications for teaching appointments.
 Of the original student body, only 147 were from the north.

-ABU's first vice chancellor was British, as were most professorial appointments.
-There were only two Nigerians — mathematician Dr Iya Abubakar and Adamu Baikie in the faculty of education — in the first round of faculty appointments.
+The university's first vice chancellor was British, as were most professorial appointments.
+In the first round of faculty appointments the only two Nigerians were mathematician, Iya Abubakar and Adamu Baikie in the faculty of education.
 Facilities on the main Samaru campus were inadequate, and integration of physically separate, pre-existing institutions was difficult.

-Nevertheless, under the vice chancellorship of New Zealand born Norman Alexander, academic and administrative staff were recruited, new departments and programmes created, major building projects undertaken, and student enrollment grew rapidly.
-By the end of Alexander's tenure in 1966, there were a thousand students were enrolled.
+Nevertheless, under the vice chancellorship of New Zealander Norman Alexander, academic and administrative staff were recruited, new departments and programmes were created, major building projects were undertaken, and student enrollment grew rapidly.
+By the end of Alexander's tenure in 1966, there were a thousand students enrolled.